-The present work seeks to address three aspects of the effects of dwarfing genes on the N economy of wheat through the use of near isogenic lines (NILs).
+In the work reported here we seek to address three aspects of the effects of dwarfing genes on the nitrogen economy of wheat with the use of near isogenic lines (NILs).
 Firstly, there is a need to clarify the above responses by assessing the effects of a range of alleles and their combination that confer different height reductions with GA insensitivity (Rht-B1b, Rht-D1b, Rht-B1c, Rht-D1c).
-Secondly, the effects of dwarfing alleles that do not rely on GA insensitivity such as Rht12 and Rht8c+Ppd-D1a are compared.
-Finally, the effects of dwarfing alleles on the N economy of wheat grown in contrasting production systems ('conventional' v. 'organic') are compared.
+Secondly, we compare the effects of dwarfing alleles that do not rely on GA insensitivity such as Rht12 and Rht8c + Ppd-D1a.
+Finally, we compare the effect of dwarfing alleles on the nitrogen economy of wheat grown in contrasting production systems ('conventional' vs. 'organic').

-MATERIALS AND METHODS
+MATERIAL AND METHODS